Arthritis Patient Advisory Board

 - Creating and monitoring a mentorship system to assist new and current members

-- Maintaining a consistent and strong advocacy voice on all matters relating to ARC research activities
+- Maintaining a consistent and strong advocacy voice on all matters relating to Arthritis Research Canada research activities

 - Ensuring effective representation of Canadians living with arthritis

 - Facilitating ongoing communication with all APAB partners and stakeholders

 - Networking with other arthritis consumer organizations and researchers

 - Initiating and sustaining a strong liaison with Arthritis Research Canada administration and researchers